kshedden/survival_workshop/README.md

 axes.

-The code below estimates the marginal survival functions for two groups and overalys the estimates in a plot:
+The code below estimates the marginal survival functions for two groups and overlays the estimates in a plot:

 ```
 sf1 = sm.SurvfuncRight(time1, died1)